 King Crimson were scheduled to tour again this summer, but, as with so many other things, a certain virus has laid waste to that undertaking.
 The calendar currently shows the tour rescheduled for 2021, so we’ll keep fingers crossed that the binding spirit of King Crimson holds its human vessels together until then, and that the pandemic abates to the point where they can safely share that glorious music from elsewhere with the world in which we all live.
 I’ll be ready for it, when and if it happens.

 And so, with that, I move to the final listing of “Favorite Songs” for this series.
 As with The Fall, I have defaulted to the original studio recordings of each of these songs, though many folks may prefer different live interpretations.
 I’d mentioned the Live in Chicago album above as a particularly epic release from the current incarnation of the Crims, and I’d also cite Meltdown: Live in Mexico City (2018) as another great release, perhaps a perfect place to revisit or discover the group’s masterful canon.
-I must note that I have a special personal bond with one of the songs cited below: “The Night Watch,” which features a text by 1972-1974 lyricist Richard Palmer-James describing his encounter with and reflections on Rembrandt’s epic painting of the same name.
+I must note that I have a special personal bond with one of the songs cited below, “The Night Watch,” which features a text sung by John Wetton and composed by his writing partner, Richard Palmer-James, describing Richard’s first encounter with and reflections on Rembrandt’s epic painting of the same name.
 I actually bear the opening line of that song as a tattoo on my left forearm.
 The photo below shows me sharing it with one of the master’s self-portraits in London:

 I’ll probably do a brief epilogue post to this series just to organize some links and themes, but at this point today, let me offer you one final “Happy Listening!” exhortation, and also say “Thank You!” to those who have taken the time to share in this re-exploration of the the highest points of my lifetime of listening.
 I appreciate you.